 Our research is editorially independent but we may earn a commission for purchases made through our links.

 Spending time immersed in nature and its spectacular beauty is good for the body and soul.
 There’s really nothing quite like wilderness to soothe the spirit and recharge the batteries.
-Of course, amid the coronavirus pandemic, it’s not the best idea to take off on a big trip and with the many bans across the globe, it may be impossible anyway.
-Fortunately, there are some remote wilderness destinations in the U.S. with vast open spaces that are perfect for enjoying while social distancing at the same time.
+Fortunately, there are some remote wilderness destinations in the U.S. with vast open spaces that are perfect for getting away from it all.